dstock48/byo-backend/documentation/endpoints/states/GET_states_state_abbreviation.md

 - **state_abbreviation** - 2 letter abbreviation of the state.
 - **created_at** — Date the record was created in the database.
 - **updated_at** — Date the record was updated in the database.

 ***

-## Errors
-All known errors cause the resource to return HTTP error code header together with a JSON array containing at least 'status' and 'error' keys describing the source of error.

-- **403 Forbidden** — 'You must be authorized to hit this endpoint' - (JWT was not passed in the request)
-- **403 Forbidden** — 'Invalid token' - (invalid JWT was passed in the request)
-- **404 Not Found** — 'Could not find a state with a state abbreviation of `state_abbreviation`.'

-***